AJ-Ianozi/uuids/readme.md

 ```ada
 UUIDs.Settings.Set_Random (UUIDs.Pure_Random);
 ```

+## Compatibility and performance
+This library utilizes Ada-2022 and the following GNAT-specific libraries:
+- GNAT.MD5 for UUIDv3
+- GNAT.SHA1 for UUIDv5
+- Ada.Calendar.Conversions for UUIDv1, UUIDv6, and UUIDv7

+If I can find a way to securely and portably accomplish MD5, SHA1, and retrieving the UNIX time without these three above, this may change in the future.

+It also uses `Ada.Integer_Text_IO.Put`, `Ada.Integer_Text_IO.Get`, and `Ada.Characters.Handling.To_Lower` to convert between octets and base16 strings (see `uuids.adb`) which may not be performant.
+I'm open to changing that too :smiley:

 ## Contribute
 Feel free to open an issue if you find any bugs or comment if you have any comments or enhancements.
 Please bare in mind that I am still writing my unit tests, so this is currently not fully tested yet.